EncyclopediaRed/btcamp-87826/content/about.md

     headLine: Meet the Team
     bulletpoints:
       - title: Rob Barrowclift
-        description: >-
+        description: >
           Meet Rob!
 Rob is awesome pants.
 Our lead web developer and financial pro, Rob is essential to our success.
+Just look at that rampant enthusiasm!
         image: images/Rob-Barrowclift.png
       - title: Alex Kinnaman
         description: >-